flub78/multitenant/doc/database_relationships.md

 ## Example of database schema

-* one to one: user, address
+* one to one: user, profile
 * one to many: tenants, domains
 * Many to many: users, roles, role_user